Skip to main content

 Fibromyalgia Reproduction

-How much of your fibromyalgia pain is caused by your active trigger points?
+How much of your fibromyalgia pain is caused by active trigger points?
 Both Ge and Fernandez-de-las-Penas addressed this question.
 Each time they pressed on an active MTP, patients shaded the areas that hurt on a body diagram.
 A composite pain drawing representing all the active MTPs was generated for each patient.
 The same was done for the latent MTPs in the healthy group, which only produced a negligible amount of discomfort.

 Treatment Approach